vargatn/synthetic/README.md

 If this runs without errors, then you are set to go!

-In addition, you can use our automated test integration suite to check the scientific functioning of the package (These are based on the tutorials, so feel free to read them for more explanations)

 ## Manual Installation

 At the moment this package is installed from github, we are actively working to bring this to conda and pip